grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "I think you can start the diesels Percy."
 Hemi shouted down a moment later.

 She stepped up behind Bastian to the engine control panel and flipped on the power to the diesels.
-The panels lit up, so she pushed and held the start buttons until she heard the diesels firing below her feet.
+The panels lit up, so she pushed and held the start buttons until she heard the hissing high-pressure air forcing the diesels to fire below her feet.

 "A little more throttle Bastian!"
 Hemi called down after the diesels started bellowing their reassuring exhaust behind him.
 Now he felt like the _Prospect_ had the power to confront this big weather.